daybologic/telegram-bot/README.md

 Return a random number.
 This is similar to $RANDOM in the shell.
 The number is limited to 16-bits in width.
 Only one result per execution.

-##### /lyfe

-Insinuate that somebody is hung over from alcoholic beverages.

-TODO: It should be moved into custom commands, defined in a config file

 ##### /insult

 Produce a random insult